 A taste of the Isles

-For an appetising eating-out experience you can enjoy anything from award-winning fish and chips and cordon bleu feasts to eastern takeaways and high teas.
-Hotels, restaurants, cafes and takeaway outlets are located throughout the islands, giving plenty of opportunity to enjoy a tasty, relaxing meal or a quick ‘cuppa’.
+For an appetising dining experience there’s everything from modern café bar venues to award-winning fish and chip shops and hotel dining to modern café bar venues and eastern takeaways.
+Eateries are located throughout the islands, giving plenty of opportunity to enjoy a tasty, relaxing meal or a quick coffee and cake.

-The Taste of Shetland food fair will be held in October and presents a great promotional opportunity for the islands’ food and drink industry to show off its wares.
+The Taste of Shetland food fair held in October presents a great promotional opportunity for the islands’ food and drink industry to show off its wares.
 The popular, annual ‘cooking challenge’ competition finals are also held at the event.